isomerpages/singapore-customs-old/_competent-authorities-requirements/01-BCA.md

 # Building and Construction Authority (BCA)

 The import of sand and granite are regulated by Building and Construction Authority (BCA).
+A customs permit must be obtained through TradeNet before the goods arrive in Singapore.

 The following imports of sand and granite will be exempted from the Scheme: